jhigginbotham64/Starlight.jl/README.md

 ...which, as shown, works in the REPL as well.

-Before you try doing anything interesting with the library, it is recommended that you read the docs (coming soon!).
+Before you try doing anything interesting with the library, it is recommended that you read the docs.

 ### Contact